surajrampure/data-94-sp21/index.md

 <a name = 'enrollment'>
 ## Enrollment 👋

-This course is offered for 3 units, letter graded (though you can opt to take it P/NP).
-It does not satisfy major requirements for any major.
+This course is offered for 3 units, letter graded (though you can opt to take it P/NP). **It does not satisfy major requirements for any major.
+It is also restricted to undergraduates only.**

 As this is a small course, we want to ensure that all students enrolled are part of the target audience.
 As a result, **you cannot enroll in this course automatically - you must first fill out an application.**

 We are specifically targeting students who:
-- Might be interested in data science
+- Are undergraduates who be interested in data science
 - Have never programmed before
 - Do not have time conflicts with the class